Important dates (EXTENDED!)

 Submissions must be formatted according to the Springer LNCS style guidelines using LaTeX.
 The maximum length of the paper (including references, but excluding the optional appendix) is 12 pages.
 For online Latex editors, see e.g. Overleaf and ShareLatex.
 Abstract lenght — 200-300 words.

 To prepare paper for LNCS proceedings authors should consult Springer’s authors’ guidelines and use their proceedings templates, either for LaTeX or for Word.
 Springer encourages authors to include their ORCID in their papers.
-In addition, the corresponding author of each paper, acting on behalf of all of the authors of the paper, must complete and sign a Consent-to-Publish form.
+In addition, the corresponding author of each paper, acting on behalf of all of the authors of the paper, must complete and sign a Consent to Pblish Form (either for Springer LNCS or for local proceedings in CEUR-WS).
 The corresponding author signing the copyright form should match the corresponding author marked on the paper.
 Once the files have been sent to Springer, changes relating to the authorship of the papers cannot be made.

 The main topics of the conference are: